the-collab-lab/smart-shopping-list-deprecated/ORIENTATION-en.md

 ### Weekly Syncs

-Every Sunday the team will gather for 1-hour on Zoom for a Weekly Sync.
+Every weekend the team will gather for 1-hour on Zoom for a Weekly Sync.
 Those meetings will always follow a familiar pattern:

 - Demos/discussion (15 minutes)
   - The call will always start with each pair presenting a quick demo of the feature they built in “production”, the live version of the app that is deployed to the web for the world to see.
 This is followed by a concise walk-through of the code they wrote to build it.
 This is a common practice on most software teams that lets you practice talking about your work, which can come in handy in a job interview setting!